kodie/gravityforms-repeater/readme.txt

 * Not all fields are currently supported.
 * Fields inside of a repeater will return a duplicated item with a blank result outside of the repeater when viewing an indiviual entry (These are only visible if "show empty fields" is checked).
 * Fields inside of a repeater sometimes show a blank colum in the "entries" page.
 (These can be hidden by changing which columns to display by clicking the gear icon in the upper right-hand corner).
+* Making fields that are inside of a repeater required will make the form unsubmittable.

 = Check out the source on GitHub! =
 <https://github.com/kodie/gravityforms-repeater>